 In 2016, we introduced Rm.
 1618 and Aaaahz! to create more interactive opportunities at the Festival.
 Artist Rose Adare, as a guest curator, showcased Revolution in Restraint, an art festival within the Festival.

 2016 Festival Catalog (.pdf)

-In 2017, we were delighted to call the Seattle Center our home once again.
+In 2017, we were delighted to call the Seattle Center our home for our 15th anniversary.
 Come peruse our world-class visual art gallery and shop in our museum-quality Festival Store.
 Admire dazzling performances and engage with interactive installations.
 Enjoy our erotic short film exhibition and captivating literary art.
 Attend enlightening lectures, workshops, and art tours.
 And indulge in so much more at this spectacular celebration.